 Secondary Proof of Address

-Both must be dated within 90 days of the hire date.
+An annual council tax bill will be accepted.
+All other documents must be dated within 90 days of the hire date.
 The address & name on your licence must match both documents.

 Any document relating to insurance and any document that does not meet the above mentioned criteria – please contact us if you are unsure.
 (Further criteria may apply – please review the most recent documentation issued by insurers).